-Repsol and Ryanair have signed a strategic agreement to promote the use of renewable fuels in Spain and Portugal.
+Repsol and Ryanair sign agreement to promote use of renewable fuels

 Thanks to this alliance, both companies reinforce their role as relevant players in the decarbonisation of the aviation industry and establish a collaboration framework for the coming years to move towards a sustainable air transport.